 Short-term Care Quality

-One of the other reasons we rated this nursing home so highly is that it received a very impressive nursing score.
-Nursing proved to be its second best category grade.
-In that area, we gave this nursing home an A-.
-Nursing grades are based largely on nurse staffing levels.
-This nursing home provides 0.4 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility Washington in this category.
+To complement its strong performance in other areas, we awarded this nursing home a grade of B+ for our inspections rating.
+There are a host of factors within this grade.
+Most of the criteria are tied to nurse staffing.
+This nursing home provides 0.5 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the state in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be prevented by offering better nursing care, such as employing a protocol of turning residents more often.
+Pressure ulcers can often be prevented by providing better nursing care, such as by having a protocol of turning residents even once per day.

 Does this page answer your questions about Covenant Living at the Shores?